|Module [Module Number]||Schwerpunktmodul Seminar Information Systems l [1277SMSI01] |

 |Instructor||Dr. Karl Werder|

 In this seminar, students will learn to identify, plan and conduct their own research project.
-The projects will use secondary data in order to answer their developed research questions.
+The projects are likely to use secondary data in order to answer their developed research questions.
 Given the explosion of information in today’s society, the ability to extract, transform and analyze data from secondary data sources is an important business skill in our knowledge society.
-While different types of data collection method exist, this seminar focuses on the use of secondary data in order assure data access for later analysis.
+While different types of data collection method sexist, this seminar focuses on the use of secondary data for reasons of data access during later analysis.

 (Please see the syllabus for the list of references)